fourMs/MGT-python/musicalgestures/documentation/_directograms.md

 #### Returns

-- `MgFigure` - An MgFigure object referring to the internal figure and its data.
+- `MgFigure` - A MgFigure object referring to the internal figure and its data.